-Anticipated funding for full-time domestic students (Canadian citizen or permanent resident) will be approximately $20,000 and domestic tuition+fees is approximately $8,500 so the anticipated 'take-home' pay is approximately $11,500.
-Note that this is a one-year program.
+Anticipated funding for full-time domestic students (Canadian citizen or permanent resident) research paper masters students will be approximately $22,000.

-Anticipated funding for full-time international students is approximately $26,000, which includes an International Masters Student Award (IMSA) that students normally receive automatically.
-While we anticipate to provide accepted students with this substantial contribution toward the cost of their Master's studies, tuition+fees are substantially more expensive for international students: approximately $19,500.
-This means that the anticipated yearly 'take-home' pay is approximately $4,500 for international students.
-This is not sufficient to cover living costs: international students who are admitted to the Computational Mathematics Master's program at the University of Waterloo need to secure other funds to cover the cost of living.
-Citizenship and Immigration Canada will require proof of additional funds available (at least $7,000/year) in order to obtain a Study Permit.
+Anticipated funding for full-time international students research paper students is approximately $26,000.
+While we anticipate to provide accepted students with this substantial contribution toward the cost of their Master's studies, tuition+fees are substantially more expensive for international students.
+International students who are admitted to the Computational Mathematics Master's program at the University of Waterloo may need to secure other funds to cover the cost of living.
+Citizenship and Immigration Canada will require proof of additional funds available in order to obtain a Study Permit.
 Note that tuition increases are typically effective with the Spring term each year.

 The main sources of financial support are: